 Ultimately it comes down to this.

-Ultimately family will abandon you.
+Ultimately family have to distance themselves from you.
 After a while they can no longer handle the intense mood swings between maniacal highs to suicidal lows.
 People are wired to distance themselves from unstable people.
 This is nobody's fault, it's just their own instincts of self preservation functioning normally.
-Fuck, even unstable people don't want to hang around unstable people (all the friends I made while "on the inside" eventually stopped contact.
+Hell, even unstable people don't want to hang around unstable people (all the friends I made while in psychiatric hospital eventually stopped contact.
 Which you can't blame them for.
 They just want to get on with their lives, not be reminded of the time they were in the loony bin.)

 One thing that will affect how you're impacted by a mental illness is how emotionally sensitive you are.
 I am, I have to admit, extremely sensitive.
 I've talked to other bipolar peeps who've told me the same thing, that extreme sensitivity is a big part of their issues.
 This is where the psychic pain comes from.
 I'm not always like this but when I am, I'm extreme. (true bipolar is a world of extremes) And it seems the more the illness runs its course the more sensitive you are to psychic damage.
 This is also a hallmark of borderline personality disorder (extreme sensitivity to facial expressions and tones of voice causing violent mood swings) which is often, according to Psychology Today's Taming Bipolar (which, by the way, was the genesis for this blog title), "comorbid" with bipolar.
 Psychic pain is beyond explanation.
 There's no "data" or "research" to back it up or any way to look at it or measure it in a lab.
 It just is.
 David Foster Wallace and other writers describe it best.
 Foster described it as a sheet of flame at one's back while standing at an open window.
 Psychic pain eats at me like battery acid.
 And it can come from anyone, anywhere and any time.
 I can't tell you how much work I've put into controlling this but I just can't.
 Whatever it is, it hard wired now.
 It's why I battle agoraphobia.
 Any contact with any human can add to the pain and thus contribute to a complete suicidal melt down.
 All it needs is that one flick of a match to trigger it.
 It's beyond bizarre and incomprehensible to virtually all people but there ya go.
 It's daily hell to deal with it.
 I can go for days thinking I'm "dealing with it" well (doing all my little CBT stuff) but then it'll all come searing back and erupt without warning.
 Then the next thing I know I'm handcuffed in the back of a police car and off to the psychiatric ward again.
 Ultimately, I can't live like this - walking on the eggshells of my own mind not knowing when or why I'll melt down again.
 This alone is madness making.